1. Introduction

 2.3 Eigenvalue Hardcapping and orthogonal projection onto the negative semidefinite cone

 Suppose we have symmetric matrices $W$ as weights in a neural network and we want to guarantee that the weights do not blow up during training.
 We can do this by capping the eigenvalues of $W$ to a maximum value $\beta$ after each gradient update.
-To do this, we can set $\alpha = -\infty$ in Equation 3:
+To do this, we can set $\alpha = -\infty$ in Equation $\eqref{eq:clipviasign}$:

-$$\begin{align} \texttt{clip}_{[-\infty, \beta]}(x) &= \lim_{\alpha \to -\infty}\frac{\alpha + \beta + (\alpha - x)\texttt{sign}(\alpha - x) - (\beta - x)\texttt{sign}(\beta - x)}{2}\nonumber\\ &= \frac{\cancel{\alpha} + \beta - \cancel{\alpha} + x - (\beta - x)\texttt{sign}(\beta - x)}{2}\nonumber\\ \texttt{clip}_{[-\infty, \beta]}(x) &= \frac{\beta + x - (\beta - x)\texttt{sign}(\beta - x)}{2} \end{align}$$
+$$\begin{align} \texttt{clip}_{[-\infty, \beta]}(x) &= \lim_{\alpha \to -\infty}\frac{\alpha + \beta + (\alpha - x)\texttt{sign}(\alpha - x) - (\beta - x)\texttt{sign}(\beta - x)}{2}\nonumber\\ &= \frac{\cancel{\alpha} + \beta - \cancel{\alpha} + x - (\beta - x)\texttt{sign}(\beta - x)}{2}\nonumber\\ \texttt{clip}_{[-\infty, \beta]}(x) &= \frac{\beta + x - (\beta - x)\texttt{sign}(\beta - x)}{2} \end{align}$$Lifting this to matrix form yields,

-$$\begin{align} \texttt{eig\_hardcap}_\beta(W) &= \texttt{eig\_clip}_{[-\infty, \beta]}(W) \nonumber\\ &= Q \texttt{clip}_{[-\infty, \beta]}(\Lambda) Q^T \nonumber\\ \texttt{eig\_hardcap}_\beta(W) &= \frac{1}{2} [\beta I + W - (\beta I - W) \texttt{msign}(\beta I - W)] \end{align}$$
+$$\begin{align} \texttt{eig\_hardcap}_\beta(W) &= \texttt{eig\_clip}_{[-\infty, \beta]}(W) \nonumber\\ &= Q \texttt{clip}_{[-\infty, \beta]}(\Lambda) Q^T \nonumber\\ \texttt{eig\_hardcap}_\beta(W) &= \frac{1}{2} [\beta I + W - (\beta I - W) \texttt{msign}(\beta I - W)] \end{align}$$which we can implement in JAX as follows:

 def eig_hardcap(W: jax.Array, beta: float=1.) -> jax.Array: